isfett/php-analyzer/docs/MostUsedConditions.md

 ### Processors

-You can combine processors, just add them to a comma-seperated list, like `--processors=SplitIsset,SplitLogicalOperator`.
-You also can use none of them (default).
+You can combine processors, just add them to a comma-seperated list, like <br>`--processors=SplitIsset,SplitLogicalOperator`.
+The order of processors is important, in the current case it will start with the SplitIsset and then the SplitLogicalOperator.
+Maybe your results will change if you change the order of the processors.

+You also can use none of the processors (default).

 If you mistype a name of a processor, you will raise an Exception including all possible names (case-sensitive).